 A few months ago, on a whim, I decided to watch some anime.
 I started with Howl's Moving Castle and My Neighbor Totoro, neither of which I had seen before.
+Then I watched Highschool of the Dead.
 It was like a switch flipped in my head.
 I've watched little other than anime since then.

 I especially enjoy light hearted serials, such as Girls und Panzer.
 It's a well written and beautifully animated 14-episode series.
 The plot is delightfully bizarre.
 In this alternate world, Japan's most popular sport for girls is the martial art sensha-do.
 This is the traditional martial art of fighting with tanks.